 • Pour the mixture into a piping bag or Ziploc bag with the corner tip cut off.

 • Pipe out small dime-sized circles onto a pan lined with parchment paper and bake at 350 degrees F for 10 minutes.
-After 10 minutes, reduce the temperature to 250 degrees and bake for another 10-12 minutes.
+After 10 minutes, turn off the oven and let the puffs sit in the oven for an additional 12 to 15 minutes (or until the edges slightly begin to brown).
+They will continue to bake from the residual oven heat.

 • Let them cool and store in an airtight container at room temp!